neoforged/.github/primers/26.1/index.md

 - `net.minecraft.core.dispenser.SpawnEggItemBehavior` - The dispenser behavior for spawn eggs.
 - `net.minecraft.core.registries.ConcurrentHolderGetter` - A getter that reads references from a local cache, synchronizing to the original when necessary.
 - `net.minecraft.data`
+    - `BlockFamilies`
+        - `END_STONE` - A family for end stone variants.
+        - `getFamily` - Gets the family for the base block, when present.
     - `BlockFamily`
         - `$Builder#tiles`, `$Variant#TILES` - The block that acts as the tiles variant for some base block.
         - `$Builder#bricks`, `$Variant#BRICKS` - The block that acts as the bricks variant for some base block.
     - `DataGenerator$Uncached` - A data generator which does not cache any information about the files generated.
+- `net.minecraft.data.recipes.RecipeProvider`
-- `net.minecraft.data.recipes.RecipeProvider#bricksBuilder`, `tilesBuilder` - Builders for the bricks and tiles block variants.
+    - `bricksBuilder`, `tilesBuilder` - Builders for the bricks and tiles block variants.
+    - `generateCraftingRecipe`, `generateStonecutterRecipe` - Generates the appropriate recipes for the given block family.
+    - `getBaseBlock` -> `getBaseBlockForCrafting`
+    - `bredAnimal` - Unlocks the recipe if the player has bred two animals together.
 - `net.minecraft.gametest.framework`
     - `GameTestEvent#createWithMinimumDelay` - Creates a test event with some minimum delay.
     - `GameTestHelper`